Derek Forbes: Career

 Forbes also played in Fourgoodmen, a Scottish supergroup, between 2005 and 2007, and formed XSM, who were originally to consist of Forbes, MacNeil, and McGee from the original Simple Minds line up.
 XSM recorded an album's worth of tracks, but Mick MacNeil didn't want to perform live, so Forbes and McGee took the band out, along with Owen Paul (McGee), sibling of Brian McGee.
 The guitar and keyboard player roles were twofold, with Steven Curley (version 1) on guitar, followed by Ant Seaman guitar (version 2) and Gary O'Hagan on keyboards (version 1) and Andy Gall keyboards (version 2).

 Forbes was voted 'Best Bass Player in the World' in 1982, and 'Best International Bass Player' in a music poll in Australia, the same year.
 Forbes was also voted 'Best Bass Player in UK'.
 In 2009, Forbes was voted 'Scotland's Greatest Ever Bassist' by the readers of Dear Scotland, and his life and work is the subject of a biography in both print and film by writer/director Ethan Dettenmaier.

 Forbes had his own radio show on LA Talk Radio for two years, May the Forbes Be with You.
 Production stopped after he joined Big Country in 2012, replacing bassist Tony Butler.
 Forbes left the band in 2015.

 Forbes was a featured extra in the film This Is Not a Love Song.

 He also toured the East Coast of America from 2015 to 2017 with his all-American band, Derek Forbes Band.
 Members include John McNutt (ex-Spear of Destiny), Danny Beisell (Fosterchild and American Vinyl), Tim McKinstrey and Marc Iezzi.

 Forbes was awarded an Ivor Novello in 2016, for Outstanding Song Collection, for his songwriting for Simple Minds, amongst others.

 On 22 June 2016, Forbes released a solo album titled Echoes containing 11 songs he composed with Simple Minds in their early years, which he re-recorded as the only musician involved in the project.

 ZANTi

-ZANTi is Forbes's band and album project with Anni Hogan (ex-Marc & the Mambas).
+ZANTi is Forbes's band and album project with Anni Hogan (ex-Marc and the Mambas).